ClemBotProject/ClemBot/README.md

    - <b>Role Management:</b> Easily manage you and your users roles with designated assignable roles

-   - <b>Starboard:</b> Allow your server to highlight the best or funniest messages by members with a starboard, simply assign the starboard channel and react with stars

    - <b>Customizable Prefix:</b> Whatever you want ClemBot to respond to, it can.
 Just set your servers preferred prefix with  `!prefix <prefix>`

    - <b>Python Repl:</b> Coding is fun, Discord is fun.
 Put them together and collaborative learning is easy with a built in python interpreter.
 Just type your python code into discord and run it with `!eval` and watch the bot evaluate your code.